doshiprakshal/Assignment-1/README.md

-# Welcome to PDOS Limited
+# Welcome to PDos Limited
 This company mainly focuses on designing and automating solutions to scale infrastructure of applications using Cloud and Kubernetes.

 ## <span style="color:blue">Objective</span>